-PROFESSIONAL CONDUCT AS DEMONSTRATED BY COMPLIANCE WITH THE SPECIFICATIONS OF THESE POLICIES IS EXPECTED OF ALL STUDENTS.
+PROFESSIONAL CONDUCT, AS DEMONSTRATED BY COMPLIANCE WITH THE SPECIFICATIONS OF THESE POLICIES, IS EXPECTED OF ALL STUDENTS.

 The purpose of this document is to present the policies of the USC Mrs. T.H.
-Chan Division of Occupational Science and Occupational Therapy and to specify the standards of student scholastic performance and professional conduct.
+Chan Division of Occupational Science and Occupational Therapy and to specify the standards of student academic performance and professional behaviors and expectations.